spongekob2/Facebook-Messenger-Summarizer/readme.md

 - Use parameters to give user more control
 - change icon for a more revelant one
 - Make extension not openable if the active tab is not messenger.com
+- Make a Chrome version of the extension.